KirilIakovliev/Power_Lines_Detection/README.md

 Instructions for a new training: Put Images and Annotations to the same folder and follow instructions in the notebook file

-To make predictions just upload the model and put it in the same folder with .ipynb file
+To make predictions just upload the model's checkpoint and put it in the same folder with .ipynb file

 Model: ResNet-50 without pretrained layers.
 Saved as a pickle object